SarkisovTeam/DCVGCMD/README.md

 # DCVGCMD

-This is an test case for the DCVGCMD method implement in Yuan et al., 2024, ...
+This is an test case for the DCVGCMD method implement in Yuan et al...

 It shoud contain three folders: